freshworks/record_not_unique/README.md

 # RecordNotUnique

-ActiveRecord doesn't do a great job of rescuing ActiveRecord::RecordNotUnique exceptions arised from trying to insert a duplicate entry on a unique column.
+ActiveRecord doesn't do a great job of rescuing ActiveRecord::RecordNotUnique exceptions raised from trying to insert a duplicate entry on a unique column.

-This gem handles these scenarios and adds a validation error on the specified field, for each combination of fields that has a unique index attached to it, making it behave like a normal activerecord rollback. `!` nethods like `save!` will continue to raise exceptions.
+This gem handles these scenarios and adds a validation error on the specified field, for each combination of fields that has a unique index attached to it, making it behave like a normal activerecord rollback. `!` methods like `save!` will raise an ActiveRecord::RecordInvalid exception with the validation errors attached to the object.

 Even if you have `validates_uniqueness_of :some_field` in your model, it will prevent the `ActiveRecord::RecordNotUnique` from being raised in _some_ cases, but not all, as race conditions between multiple processes could still attempt to insert duplicate entries to your table.